GoogleDeveloperExperts/sql-server-on-gce/README.md

 Includes

 1. gcloud script to create an instance of SQL Server 2016 on GCE
-2. sql script to install R-language feature on SQL Server
+2. sql script to install R-language in databse feature on SQL Server